kokutei/starlette-session/README.md

 # starlette-session

 starlette-session is an middleware for FastAPI that support server-side session to your application.
+I currently only implemented a `RedisSessionHandler` class that based Redis server as server-side session storage.
 A unique session ID is stored in a cookie on the user side.

 # Install